How to determine if summer camp is tax-deductible?

-If you paid a summer day camp like Classroom Antics to care for a qualifying child under age 13 or a disabled dependent of any age, you may qualify for a tax credit of up to 35 percent of qualifying expenses of $3,000 for one child or dependent, or up to $6,000 for two or more children or dependents.
+Is your summer camp tax-deductible?
+The answer is “Likely”, if you paid for a summer day camp like Classroom Antics to care for a qualifying child under age 13 (or a disabled dependent of any age).
+If this is the case you may qualify for a tax credit of up to 35 percent of qualifying expenses.
+The maximum is 35% of up to $3,000 for one child or dependent, or up to $6,000 for two or more children or dependents.

 If you have Dependent Care Flexible Spending with your employer, use that first.
 If you don’t have that, you may itemize your summer day camp expense on your tax returns.
-The reason is because your child’s day camp can be considered a day care expense, and daycare fees qualify for the child and dependent care credit.
+The reason is your child’s day camp is a daycare expense.
+Daycare fees qualify for the child and dependent care credit.

 Please note: This does not apply to overnight camps (also called residential camps).
 This only applies to day camps for children under 13 years old.

-- For day camps, yes (for children under 13 years old).
+- Day camps, yes for children under 13 years old.

-- Overnight camps are also called residential camps, because you are a resident when at camp.
+- Overnight camps, no because you are a resident when at camp.

 You will need your camp’s Federal EIN number (also called a Tax ID number) and their street address in order to process your claim.
-For Classroom Antics, our EIN is 26-1167872.
+For Classroom Antics, check your receipt for this information.